mibesr/software-articles-by-Efron-Licht/unfinished/testfast/testfast.md

 A software article by Efron Licht\
 July 2023

-Part 1 of a series on building fast, resilient software, fast.

 - [start fast: a guide to booting go programs quickly](https://eblog.fly.dev/startfast.html)
 - [docker should be fast, not slow: a practical guide to building fast, small docker images](https://eblog.fly.dev/fastdocker.html)
 - [have you tried turning it on and off again?](https://eblog.fly.dev/onoff.html)
 - [test fast](https://eblog.fly.dev/testfast.html)

-# Intro

-The days of cowboy coding where ideas went straight to production are fading into the rearview mirror.
+# Intro: What's wrong with my tests, anyway?

+Programming work varies wildly in scope.
+Some programming work is the exciting kind where you come up with clever algorithms, pack bits, or implement clever new features.
+But just as much programming work is 'routine': fixing spelling errors, updating configuration, adding an extra URL parameter to a HTTP request.
+The software engineering

 Your average software project contains hundreds to thousands of tests that run before each and every deploy.
+While this has a number of important benefits, such as

+- finding bugs before they hit production
+- guarding against potential regressions introduced by new features or other bugfixes
+- acting as a "living" set of documentation and examples for the codebase
+- giving a nice warm fuzzy feeling to engineers & managers,

+**Tests are not a universal panacea: in fact, slow or unreliable tests can cause more damage than they prevent.** A healthy test suite is about far more than coverage: useful tests are _fast_, _reliable_, and _deterministic_.
+In this article, we'll cover _why_ speed & consistency so crucial to a healthy test suite, and then go over _how_ to achieve them in practice.

+This article is a loose sequel to some of my other posts on infrastructure and speed.
+I'll link to them where appropriate, but you don't need to read them to understand this article.

+## why do speed & determinism matter so much?

+Programming work varies wildly in scope.
+Some programming work is the exciting kind where you come up with clever algorithms, pack bits, or implement clever new features.
+But just as much programming work is 'routine': fixing spelling errors, updating configuration, adding an extra URL parameter to a HTTP request.
+We build automated test suites to give ourselves a confidence that when we make changes like this that we haven't broken anything.

+ but many bugs are incredibly trivial: spelling an environment variable as `DBNAME` instead of `DB_NAME`, checking an error, adding an extra URL parameter to a HTTP request - the kind of bug that _should_ take thirty seconds to fix.
+Much of the most valuable programming work consists of quick iteration on problems of this kind as they shape the codebase into something useful.
+Only one problem: for the vast majority of professional codebases, the software test suite takes ten, thirty, or sixty minutes to run.
+By the time the test suite finishes, the programmer has been called into a meeting, pulled away by another bug, been out to lunch, or simply lost their train of thought.
+Either way, what should have been a 'quick fix' drags into the next day, or week, or month. **_Slow tests are an enormous productivity killer, a hidden demon sabotaging every attempt to build quality software._**

+This problem gets so much worse when flaky tests enter the picture.
+There is nothing quite so damaging to test infrastructure as a flaky test: a test that _sometimes_ passes and sometimes fails.
+Software Engineers universally develop a defense mechanism against flaky tests: they ignore them.
+Now, remember, **the entire purpose of a test suite is to tell you that your code needs to be fixed**.
+But since flaky tests are not a reliable indicator, developers ignore them, and they are training themselves and others to ignore the test suite, making the entire suite less and less reliable.
+Over time, as the flaky tests build up, developers assume _all_  failures are flaky, and they start simply ignoring _all_ failures and over-riding the safeguards that prevent broken code from being deployed.
+This concept, called "alarm fatigue", is well known in a variety of other fields.
+Disasters from [plane crashes](http://www.nytimes.com/1997/08/08/world/pilot-error-is-suspected-in-crash-on-guam.html?scp=8&sq=Korean%20Guam&st=cse) to  [exploding oil rigs](http://www.nytimes.com/2010/07/24/us/24hearings.html?scp=1&sq=Deepwater%20alarm&st=cse) to the famous meltdown at the chernobyl nuclear power plant were all, in part, due to alarm fatigue.

+It's hard to overstate how demoralizing this can be to a Software Engineer who is bursting  w/ good ideas about where and how to fix the problem.
+Some of the worst nights of programmers' lives involve convincing themselves they'll stick around "just until they fix this simple bug", only to find themselves still at the office at 1am, exhausted, waiting for yet another agoniizingly slow test run to finish.
+The product managers have to explain to the execs how a seemingly 'trivial' bug took days or weeks to fix.
+The exhausted progammers are then berated for their lack of productivity, or worse yet, their lack of 'ownership' of the problem, when they've run themselves ragged trying to fix it.
+This tendency to blame [individuals rather than systems](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1117770/pdf/768.pdf) for problems is well-known in organizational psychology.
+But because **infrastructure is all-too-often effictively invisible to leadership, it rarely gets prioritized**, even when it's the root cause of what leadership sees as a 'productivity' problem.
+Often times, the leadership is too far away to see the problem, and the junior engineers who are most affected by it are too 'close' to the problem to be able to really see it.
+They know something's wrong - everything takes too long, everything is too hard - but they don't know _why_ - and even if they do, they have no idea how to fix it.

+And in an attempt to regain the lost speed and regain the trust of leadership & product management, programmers will start cutting  _more_ corners: ignoring _more_ tests, and over-riding _more_ safeguards.
+It's a death spiral through good intentions.

-## tests should be
+## Good tests

+OK, so if that's what BAD tests are like, what are good tests like?
+**Ideally**, Good tests are:

+-
+- Start fast.
+Tests should have little or no 'initialization lag' before they start running.
+This means they should avoid I/O, network calls, and other slow operations, and they should avoid setting up dependencies, allocating memory, or other expensive operations unless absolutely necessary.
+-
-- fast.
+- Fail fast.
+- Fast.
 FAST!
 Only the rarest and most important tests should take longer than a millisecond to run.
 If a test _does_ take longer than that, it must be both
   - important
   - run in parallel with other tests!
 - Parallelizable.
 - Deterministic.
-Flaky tests (that is, tests that sometimes fail and sometimes succeed) are a cancer on a test suite.
-They erode trust.
-They lead to developers ignoring failures, and they erode your hard-earned speed gains by having developers retry the test suite over and over on doomed PRs because a test _might_ just be flaky.

-## slow but important tests

-Despite our best efforts, some tests are slow, taking hundreds of milliseconds or even seconds to run.
-We can mitigate the expense of these tests with these techniques.

-- Run them in parallel, either within the test process or in separate processes using multiple machines.
-- Start them as early as possible so they can 'catch up' with the rest of the test/deploy process.
-- Find ways to cut them down into smaller sub-processes, perhaps by caching results from previous runs.
-This can be hard to explain, so let's go into a bit more detail
-- This can be dangerous, though, as it can lead to your tests getting out of sync with your code.
-Use with caution.
-- Run tests probabilistically.
-Let's suppose we're a big company with big scale.
-We have 1000 tests in the 'slow' category that take on average 1s each (after accounting for parallelism, etc), leading to a 15-minute integration test stage.
-Since we _are_ a big company, though, we have 100 PRs a day.
-If we test a _random subset_ of those tests on each run, we will probabilistically get full coverage rather quickly.

-## just use maps for table-driven tests

-Go programs often use tables to describe their test cases.
-I like this a lot.
+They should always pass or always fail, **and they should do so for the same reason every time**.
+- Have as few dependencies as possible.

+## test parti
-## quickly initializing tests
+## fast

 Test binaries are just programs, and tests are just functions.
+To a certain extent, you make tests fast the same way you make any other program fast: by use of appropriate data structures, avoiding I/O and allocation, and so on.
+However, a test has an unusual structure for a program: it usually spends most of it's time initializing, and very little time actually running.
 From a developer's point of view, though, tests run _more_ often than the main program, so initialization speed is even more important.

-The fact that test binaries are run in parallel means that commonly-imported packages have to initialize many times for a 'single' call to `go test ./...`.
-This can compound the pain of initialization time.
+Go, for instance, builds multiple test binaries, one for each package with tests, and runs them in parallel.
+This means that _each test binary_ has to initialize all the packages it imports, and then the test binary itself has to initialize.
+This means that a single package may have to be initialized dozens or hundreds of times in a single `go test ./...` invocation, compounding the pain of initialization time.
 Mostly, the techniques for speeding up how fast tests boot are the same as those for ordinary programs, a [topic I covered in detail previously](https://eblog.fly.dev/startfast.html), but to summarize:

 - measure your initialization time to see if and where you have a problem (`GODEBUG=inittrace=1` still works here)
 - use traditional optimization techniques to shave time off hot-spots